 |10.||Olympus E-410||Y||- / -||-||-||-||2.0||-||-||-|

 |11.||Olympus E-510||Y||- / -||-||-||-||2.0||-||-||-|

-Both the E-30 and the E-620 have been discontinued, but can regularly be found used on eBay.
+Both the E-30 and the E-620 have been discontinued, but can regularly be found used on ebay.
 The E-620 was replaced by the Olympus E-600, while the E-30 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-30 Manual (free pdf) or the online Olympus E-620 Manual.
+Further information on the features and operation of the E-30 and E-620 can be found, respectively, in the Olympus E-30 Manual (free pdf) or the online Olympus E-620 Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-30 or the Olympus E-620 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Olympus E-30:

 - More complete view: Has a viewfinder with a larger field of view (98% vs 95%).